-Invoke the Object > New Media Object command and choose if you want to insert a movie or a sound clip.
+- 1. Invoke the Object > New Media Object command and choose if you want to insert a movie or a sound clip. - 2.
+A browser dialog appears as follows, allowing you to locate the media object for inclusion on your slide: Select the desired movie clip (or sound clip) and click on OK.

-- 2. A browser dialog appears as follows, allowing you to locate the media object for inclusion on your slide: Select the desired movie clip (or sound clip) and click on OK. - 3.
-You will now be presented with the following dialog, allowing you to specify when the object should be played during your show:
+3. You will now be presented with the following dialog, allowing you to change settings related to the playback of the sound/movie during the show: